nss-day-cohort-44/rare-indomitable-icicles/README.md

 ## **Technologies Used**
 This application was built using the React JavaScript library, and was bootstrapped with create-react-app.
 The only package used in the production site outside of those provided by create-react-app was react-router-dom.
-The API server is powered by SQLite, watchgod and Python.
+The API server is powered by SQLite, Python, Django.
 All styling was accomplished with vanilla CSS3 written by us.
 ## **Planning Resources**
 Below is the planning document we created before implementing this project.
 This resource proved to be valuable during development as it constantly gave us a guide to what needed to happen and in which chronology.
 The completed project bore a striking similarity to our plan.